melissahsiung/wpnetwork-migrate/README.md

 ## How to use this script
 - Change the variables in the script
 - Run it
+- Check the SQL output
-- Copy the output, paste it as a SQL query in phpMyAdmin
+- If it looks good, run it (you can copy it, paste it as a SQL query in phpMyAdmin)

 More details on all the other stuff you have to do: http://melissahsiung.com/cloning-wordpress-multisite/